CSMM2017/CS50-Final/DESIGN.md

 and then created a new script called DamagePlayer, whcih ensures that each time the player runs into an enemy, the player loses one of its three life points.
 Only when it reaches 0 does the player die, giving him more of a chance against the evil Psets.
 The spikes however will still kill the player in one hit.

 The last mechanic we added was creating knockback upon running into an enemy.
-Each time the player touches the Psets, his velocity is overwritten, and his is forcably moved in either direction, depending on which side he hit the Pset from.
+Each time the player touches the Psets, his velocity is overwritten, and his is forcibly moved in either direction, depending on which side he hit the Pset from.
 After the short 0.2 seconds the player regains his movement.
-This was mainly implment so that the player couldn't get stuck between a wall and a Pset, or even just be pushed around by a Pset.
+This was mainly implemented so that the player couldn't get stuck between a wall and a Pset, or even just be pushed around by a Pset.

 Lastly we added some music to each level(Music from SoundCloud https://soundcloud.com/chunmeista/8bit-crossing-field-sword-art, https://soundcloud.com/surasshu/hot-jupiter),